Sonya-J00/US_Accidents_ML_Project/README.md

 ## Business Requirements
 The project is designed to meet the following business needs:

-- Predictive Modeling: develop a model that predicts the clearance time category of new or ongoing accidents
+- Predictive Modelling: develop a model that predicts the clearance time category of new or ongoing accidents
     - It is more important that *Long* and *Very Long* clearance times be predicted accuracy compared to *Short* and *Moderate*, as they will require more planning and resources
 - Insight Generation: identify key factors that influence prolonged clearance times, and also if the model could benefit from more detailed variables
 - Dashboard Visualisation: create an interactive dashboard displaying predicted clearance categories, contributing factors and historical trends